-- Isolating the scene. - Directing and controlling the on-scene response to the emergency situation and managing the emergency resources committed there. - Providing warnings and emergency instructions to district/school staff, students, and emergency responders in the area of the incident. - Determining and implementing protective measures for the district/school staff, students and emergency responders in the immediate area of the incident. - Implementing traffic control procedures in and around the incident. - Requesting additional resources from the EOC.
+- Isolating the scene. - Directing and controlling the on-scene response to the emergency situation and managing the emergency resources committed there. - Providing warnings and emergency instructions to school staff, students, and emergency responders around the incident. - Determining and implementing protective measures for the school staff, students and emergency responders in the immediate area of the incident. - Implementing traffic control procedures in and around the incident. - Requesting additional resources from the EOC.

-1. The EOC is generally responsible for:
+6. The EOC is generally responsible for: